JosePedroDias/masto/README.md

 ## TODO

-- fix bug in TTS skipping when not in firefox
+- fix bug in TTS skipping when not in firefox (work in progress, chrome works after a mouse event, safari doesn't yet work)
 - add tests to check templates with CW and poll
 - add colors to repl version
 - fill in batch with more statuses after filtering out some?